cypress-io/cypress/cypress/v1.0/documentation/1-Commands/51-wait.md

 ## Notes

-#### requestTimeout and responseTimeout
+**requestTimeout and responseTimeout**

 `cy.wait` goes through two separate "waiting" periods for a matching XHR.

 The first period waits for a matching request to leave the browser.
-This duration is configured by [`requestTimeout`](getting-started#configuration) - which is a default of `5000ms`.
+This duration is configured by [`requestTimeout`](http://on.cypress.io/guides/configuration) - which has a default of `5000` ms.

-What that means is that when you begin waiting for an XHR Cypress will wait up to 5 seconds for a matching XHR to be created.
+This means that when you begin waiting for an XHR, Cypress will wait up to 5 seconds for a matching XHR to be created.
 If no matching XHR is found, you will get an error message that looks like this:

 ![screen shot 2015-12-21 at 5 00 09 pm](https://cloud.githubusercontent.com/assets/1268976/11942578/8e7cba50-a805-11e5-805c-614f8640fbcc.png)

 Once Cypress detects that a matching XHR has begun its request it then switches over to the 2nd waiting period.
-This duration is configured by [`responseTimeout`](getting-started#configuration) - which is a default of `20000ms`.
+This duration is configured by [`responseTimeout`](http://on.cypress.io/guides/configuration) - which has a default of `20000` ms.

 This means Cypress will now wait up to 20 seconds for the external server to respond to this XHR.
-If no response is detected you will get an error message that looks like this:
+If no response is detected, you will get an error message that looks like this:

 ![screen shot 2015-12-21 at 5 06 52 pm](https://cloud.githubusercontent.com/assets/1268976/11942577/8e7196e8-a805-11e5-97b1-8acdde27755d.png)